Obstetrics and Gynecology

 - Interview questions you may get asked: why obgyn, research experience and interest, future career plans (i.e. academics vs private practice, interest in fellowships), why this location or program, behavioral questions (almost every place had these, examples: tell me about…a difficult situation, a time you didn’t get along with someone, the worst day of your life, etc).

-- Questions to ask interviewers (always have a list ready in your head): how do you feel about the quality of residents coming out of the program, what kinds of support systems to you have in place for residents, do you have any formal curriculum for residents as teachers, what are you looking for in your interns.
+- Questions to ask interviewers (always have a list ready in your head): how do you feel about the quality of residents coming out of the program, what kinds of support systems to you have in place for residents, do you have any formal curriculum for residents as teachers, what are you looking for in your interns, what kind of support is in place for residents pursuing fellowship?

 - Consider going on second looks only if there are things you are not sure about regarding a program, like the residents.
 This is not necessary at all and is not another opportunity to meet with program directors.

-- February: formulate and Submit ROL: feel free to run by mentors and deans (get input from OSA and from OB/GYN faculty or residents), send #1 letter to favorite place, consider additional interest letters to top 2-4 programs.
+- February: formulate and Submit ROL.
+Feel free to run by mentors and deans (get input from OSA and from OB/GYN faculty or residents), send #1 letter to favorite place, consider additional interest letters to top 2-4 programs (PDs have noted in recent years that they are less helpful; therefore, this is a good thing to discuss with your advisor).

 - Some programs send interest letters or make phone calls to applicants, the majority do not so don’t be discouraged.